darwinvtomy/flutter_interview_questions/Q&A/ExpertLevel.md

 # As a language model, I can provide you with a list of 100 frequently asked questions for Flutter developer experts.
 Please note that interview questions may vary depending on the company, position, and level of expertise.
 It's important to thoroughly understand Flutter concepts, architecture, and best practices, and be prepared to provide in-depth answers during an interview.
-Here are some potential questions:
+Here are some potential questions

 ## 1. What is Flutter and how does it differ from other cross-platform frameworks?

 Flutter is an open-source mobile application development framework created by Google.
 It uses the Dart programming language and allows developers to create natively compiled applications for mobile, web, and desktop from a single codebase.

 Flutter differs from other cross-platform frameworks in several ways.
 One of the key differences is its use of a widget-based approach, where everything is a widget, including layout, typography, and even user input.
 This allows for highly customizable and flexible UI design, as well as efficient rendering and performance.